dushiye/dushiye.github.io/_pages/about.md

 # 🔥 News
 - *2025.10.11*: &nbsp;🎉🎉 Honored with the Innovation Award!
 - *2025.10.12*: &nbsp;🎉🎉 Awarded the National Scholarship!
+- *2025.08.19*: &nbsp;🎉🎉 Joined Duke University as a Visiting Student, completing one semester of academic study!
 - *2024.11.12*: &nbsp;🎉🎉 Awarded the Outstanding Contribution Award for exceptional service in the Student Ambassador Program!
 - *2024.10.11*: &nbsp;🎉🎉 Honored with the Innovation Award!
 - *2024.10.11*: &nbsp;🎉🎉 Awarded the Zhejiang Provincial Government Scholarship!